Recipe for Mixed Berry Scones

 Ingredients for this Recipe

-Preheat oven to 425 degrees.
-Gather your ingredients so that you have everything close at hand on the counter or table.
+Preheat oven to 425°F. Gather the ingredients so you have everything close at hand on the counter or table.
 Line a baking sheet with parchment paper or a silicone baking mat.

 Coat Frozen Berries with Powdered Sugar